Elias Nelson Conway: Political career

 In 1844, Elias Conway was offered, and declined, the Democratic nomination for governor.
 When offered the nomination again in 1852, he accepted.
 With a successful campaign, he was elected as Governor of Arkansas.
 He was reelected to a second term in 1856.

 His administration focused on physical improvements to the state: roads and other infrastructure to encourage development.
 He formed the Chancery Courts and eased the state's financial problems.
 When Conway left office in 1860, the state treasury held a surplus.

 Conway formed the Geological Survey of Arkansas, commissioning Principal Geologist David Dale Owen, to survey the territory west of Little Rock and provide a report on the area.
 The 'Natural Steps' were first written about and drawn by Owen, in his Second Report of a Geological Reconnaissance of the Middle and Southern Counties of Arkansas (1859).

 Personal life

-Conway was first cousin to Senator Ambrose Hundley Sevier and Governor Henry M. Rector.
+Conway was first cousin of Ambrose H. Sevier and Governor Henry M. Rector.

 Death

-After Conway retired from public life, he became somewhat of a recluse he died at little rock.
+After Conway retired from public life, he became somewhat of a recluse, and died in Little Rock.
 Conway is buried at the historic Mount Holly Cemetery in Little Rock, Arkansas.